grafana/alloy/docs/sources/reference/components/discovery/discovery.relabel.md

 ## Debug information

-`discovery.relabel` exposes some target-level debug information per target:
+`discovery.relabel` does not expose any component-specific debug information.

 ## Debug metrics